Shusha massacre

-The Shusha or Shushi massacre (Շուշիի ջարդեր), also known as the Shusha pogrom, was the mass killing of the Armenian population of Shusha from 22 to 26 March 1920.
-The number of deaths vary across sources, with the most conservative estimate being 500, and the highest estimates reaching 20,000.
+The Shusha or Shushi massacre (Շուշիի ջարդեր), also known as the Shusha pogrom, was the mass killing of the Armenian population of Shusha and the surrounding region from 22 to 26 March 1920.
+The number of deaths vary across sources.

 Background

 Shusha's Armenian quarters in the aftermath of their destruction by Azerbaijani army in March 1920.
 In the background: defiled Cathedral of the Holy Savior and Aguletsots church.

 At the end of the First World War, the ownership of the territory of Nagorno-Karabakh was disputed between the newly established republics of the Armenia and Azerbaijan.
 Shusha—the territory's largest settlement, its centre for social and cultural life, and with a mixed population consisting mostly of ethnic Armenians and Azerbaijanis—found itself at the heart of the dispute.
 The government of Azerbaijan proclaimed in Baku the annexation of the disputed territory and, on 15 January 1919, appointed Khosrov bek Sultanov, as governor-general of Karabakh.
 The United Kingdom had a small detachment of troops stationed in Shusha and acceded to Sultanov's appointment as provisional governor, but insisted that a final decision on the territory's ownership could only be decided at a future peace conference.

 In response to Sultanov's appointment, the General Assembly of the Armenians of Karabakh (Armenian National Council of Karabakh), meeting in Shusha from 10 to 21 February, issued a message stating that it "denies Azerbaijani authority in any form whatsoever."
 On 23 April 1919, the Karabakh Council convened in Shusha and again rejected Azerbaijan's claim of sovereignty, insisting on their right of self-determination.
 After this, a local Azerbaijani detachment encircled the Armenian quarters of Shusha and demanded that the inhabitants to surrender the fortress.
 Shots were fired, but by virtue of British mediation, the Armenians agreed to surrender to them instead.
 According to Colonel J.C.
 Rhea, acting Allied high commissioner, Sultanov "countenanced a polity of extermination of Armenians".